badgerboy99/Stream2project/README.md

 This project forms my 'Stream 2' back-end project on my Code Institute Full Stack Web Development course.

-It is deployed on Heroku at ////
+It is deployed on Heroku at (https://shrouded-savannah-58227.herokuapp.com/)

 I chose to use data relating to adoptions in England as the topic is one that means a lot to me (as an adoptive father).
 I have also included a Twitter timeline from two of the UK's highest profile organisations that support adoption (Adoption UK and Coram), mainly to give the site some life beyond a fairly dry statistical analysis.

-The data has been compiled manually from several databases published by [gov.co.uk](https://www.gov.uk/government/collections/statistics-looked-after-children) and converted to a CSV // check // file.
-This was subsequently uploaded to MongoDB. // check //
+The data has been compiled manually from several databases published by [gov.co.uk](https://www.gov.uk/government/collections/statistics-looked-after-children) and converted to a CSV file.
+This was subsequently uploaded to MongoDB.

 ## Note